jedi4ever/devicefarm-cli/README.md

 # Description

-> A Command-Line interface to AWS Devicefarm , but humans don't use ARNs.
+> A Command-Line interface to AWS Devicefarm , because humans don't use ARNs.
 Written in golang for maximum deployability

 Current State:
 - not usable YET , but SOON ...